BSt-Denis/gslcoenv/README.md

 ## Troubleshooting

-1. Make sure that the version of R is 3.5.0 or newer, and that the packages are up to date.
-If you are using a computer from DFO-MPO, you will need to start RStudio with Avecto to update the version of R and its packages.
+1. Make sure the version of R is 3.5.0 or newer, and the packages are all up to date.
+If you are using a computer from DFO-MPO, you will need to start RStudio with admin privileges with Avecto to update the version of R and its packages.